robocorp/robocorp/CONTRIBUTING.md

 inv typecheck
 ```

-Docs should be generated after each change:
+Docs should be generated after each change with:

 ```
 inv docs